StdYan/skills-introduction-to-github/README.md

 1. Make a new public repository with a name that matches your GitHub username.
 2. Create a file named `README.md` in its root.
 The "root" means not inside any folder in your repository.
 3. Edit the contents of the `README.md` file.
-4. If you created a new branch for your file, open and merge a pull request on your branch.
 5. Lastly, we'd love to hear what you thought of this course [in our discussion board](https://github.com/skills/.github/discussions).

 Check out these resources to learn more or get involved: